engity-com/bifroest/docs/reference/auditlog/index.md

 The local journal is the authoritative, crash-safe source of the audit log.
 Remote targets replicate sealed journal segments and do not replace local persistence.

+The configured local filesystem is part of Bifröst's trusted operating environment.
+Bifröst exclusively locks and manages its journal paths, but does not use owners, ACLs, link checks, or protection against concurrent external mutation as a security boundary.
+Use an access-controlled local filesystem and do not modify managed paths while Bifröst is running.
+Cryptographic signatures, hash chains, size limits, quotas, structural layout validation, and crash recovery remain enforced; links and other unsupported entries in managed repository locations can still be rejected as malformed state.

 See [audit events](events.md) for the recorded security transitions, their structured fields, privacy guarantees, and failure behavior.

 ### Storage and recovery

 Bifröst signs and durably flushes every accepted record.
 Segments rotate at approximately 16 MiB and are linked through signed hashes; a signed head anchors the latest record.

 Startup repairs interrupted publication and incomplete trailing frames, but rejects invalid signatures, broken chains, and lost records.
-Large scans use private `.bifroest-work` directories, which can remain after an unclean process termination and may then be removed manually while Bifröst is stopped.
+Large scans use managed `.bifroest-work` directories, which can remain after an unclean process termination and may then be removed manually while Bifröst is stopped.

 Use [`bifroest audit verify`](../cli/audit/verify.md) for read-only verification.
 The `export` and `merge` commands produce JSON Lines only after complete verification; these outputs are not signed journals.